GaryHopeMS/MSBuildLab330/Lab Script.md

 Just like that we have a database service backed memory store that will automatically  generate embeddings and provides the ability to run vector queries directly through the Semantic Kernel SDK.

 1. Locate the **AddCachedMemory**  method within the **SemanticKernel.cs** file.
-1. Replace the " //Save prompt and completion to memory" comments with the following code
+1. Replace the code block below " //Save prompt and completion to memory" comments with the following code
 ```csharp
 //Save prompt and completion to memory
 await memory.SaveInformationAsync("cache", promptText, Guid.NewGuid().ToString(), additionalMetadata: completionText);